jaredabw/spellcast/readme.md

 Finds the best word for Discord's spellcast.
+Uses Tesseract OCR to find all letters.

 Does not take into account anything to do with crystals, such as swaps or shuffles.